Azure/fleet/docs/howtos/envelope-object.md

     version: v1
 ```

-**Note:**
-In the `selectedResources` section within the `placementStatus` for `kind-cluster-1` we only show that the envelope object got propagated, we don't include all the resources within the envelope object in the status.
+**Note:**In the `selectedResources` section within the `placementStatus` for `kind-cluster-1` we only show that the envelope object got propagated, we don't include all the resources within the envelope object in the status.

 From the `selectedResources` section within the `placementStatus` for `kind-cluster-1` we see that the namespace `app` along with the configmap `envelope-configmap` got propagated.
 And the user can also verify with resources mentioned within in the `envelope-configmap` object are also propagated in this case a `ResourceQuota` object and `MutatingWebhookConfigurations` object.

 ## Example of using an Envelope object where resource failed to apply:

+To try this scenario, ensure the CRP created in the section above are deleted on the hub cluster.

 In this example we will make a small change to the envelope object we used above by changing the namespace to `test-ns`, so we ensure that we have namespace `test-ns` exists on the hub cluster.